Important information

 History

 The chief legend of Savithri relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the yajna site, where Daksha ignored Sati as well as Shiva.

 Importance

-- As a result of this gesture, Devotees till date continue to present terracotta and metal horses in front of the deity and believe that it fulfills their wishes and desires.
+• As a result of this gesture, Devotees to date continue to present terracotta and metal horses in front of the deity and believe that it fulfills their wishes and desires.

-- It is also believed that ‘mundan’ ceremony of Shri Krishna and Balaram was performed in this temple.
+• It is also believed that the ‘mundan’ ceremony of Shri Krishna and Balaram was performed in this temple.

 Architecture

-- Savithri Shakti Peeth temple is now a modern mortar contructed temple in a common Hindu Mandir design with one primary and 2 little much shorter mounts.
+• Savithri Shakti Peeth temple is now a modern mortar-constructed temple in a common Hindu Mandir design with one primary and 2 little much shorter mounts.
 The main temple mount might be around 80-100 feet high.
-It is painted with stunning white color on base and with red, orange, black and golden on top.
+It is painted with a stunning white color on the base and with red, orange, black, and golden on top.
 The temple has a large substance location.

-- The main gate opens on a main road.
-Entering the temple compound, there is a straight 100 m approximate road to take a walk, where people even park their cars and a park on the right and open place on the left to that road.
+• The main gate opens on a main road.
+Entering the temple compound, there is a straight 100 m approximate road to take a walk, where people even park their cars and a park on the right and an open place on the left to that road.

-- Moving even more simply prior to the primary door of the temple, there is a prasad store and a typical hand wash location on the.
+• Moving even more simply prior to the primary door of the temple, there is a Prasad store and a typical hand wash location.
 You can get horse idols and other prasad at this place to offer Maa Bhadrakali.

 Festivals